simonw/datasette/docs/internals.rst

     absolute_url = datasette.absolute_url(request, "/dbname/table.json")
     # Would return "http://localhost:8001/dbname/table.json"

 The current request object is used to determine the hostname and protocol that should be used for the returned URL.
-The :ref:`config_force_https_urls` configuration setting is taken into account.
+The :ref:`settings_force_https_urls` configuration setting is taken into account.

 .. _internals_datasette_client: